Tyh2001/tyh-ui2/packages/docs/README.md

 - Detailed changes for each release are documented in the [CHANGELOG](https://github.com/Tyh2001/tyh-ui/blob/master/CHANGELOG.md).
 - For the installation and contribution of the project, please refer to [contributing](https://github.com/Tyh2001/tyh-ui/blob/master/contributing.md).
-- [Vulnerabilities](https://github.com/Tyh2001/tyh-ui/blob/master/SECURITY.md) can be reported here.
+- [Vulnerabilities](https://github.com/Tyh2001/tyh-ui/blob/master/SECURITY.md) can be reported here

 ## Thank a lot:sparkling_heart: